clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 ## Overview

-**In vitro electrophysiology** involves recording the electrical properties of neurons in a controlled environment, such as in brain slices or cultured cells.
-This repository provides a comprehensive analysis workflow with a focus on reproducibility, modularity, and clarity.
-The analysis pipelines contain Python scripts, Jupyter Notebooks, and MATLAB code for in vitro electrophysiology data analysis, particularly focusing on basic pain research.
-The code is modular and organized to perform a variety of analyses including synaptic input/output characterization, action potential properties, ion channel kinetics modeling, pharmacological modulation studies, network connectivity, and time-frequency analysis for intrinsic oscillations.
+**_In vitro electrophysiology_** involves recording the electrical properties of neurons in a controlled environment, such as in brain slices or cultured cells.
+This repository provides a comprehensive analysis workflow with a focus on _reproducibility_, _modularity_, and _clarity_.
+The analysis pipelines contain Python scripts, Jupyter Notebooks, and MATLAB code for in vitro electrophysiology data analysis, particularly focusing on **basic pain research**.
+The code is modular and organized to perform a variety of analyses including a) synaptic input/output characterization, b) action potential properties, c) ion channel kinetics modeling, d) pharmacological modulation studies, e) network connectivity, and f) time-frequency analysis for intrinsic oscillations.

 ## Key Features